Artistic Practice

 Teaching and Service in/With the Arts

-Dr. Vasko served on the Dean’s Arts Advisory Council in the College of Arts and Letters at Michigan State University from 2020 to 2022.
+Dr. Vasko served on the Dean’s Arts Advisory Council in the College of Arts and Letters at Michigan State University from 2020-2022.